 As a founder, you must answer these questions before starting to move operations.
 Some companies tried to do it but failed in the process.
 To avoid potential challenges in the future, make sure to cover all points.

-Small to medium-scale American companies benefit from offshoring.
+Small to medium-scale American companies benefit from offshoring as shown in the offshoring examples below.
 They can expand their opportunities with a more global presence.
-Here are some offshoring examples of companies that are successful.

 2. General Electric